TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 25/5
+- fixed a plethora of bugs
+- added extensive comments to all the code
+- added 5 other answer sets that ai have generated so that answers are not too repetitive

 ## 24/5
 - tried to add animations (did not work, never trying that again, -2 hours)
 - attempted to make the page more responsive, somewhat worked